Feminism in the United States: Fourth-wave feminism

 Fourth-wave feminism refers to a resurgence of interest in feminism that began around 2012 and is associated with the use of social media.
 According to feminist scholar Prudence Chamberlain, the focus of the fourth wave is justice for women and opposition to sexual harassment and violence against women.
 Its essence, she writes, is "incredulity that certain attitudes can still exist".

-Fourth-wave feminism is "defined by technology", according to Kira Cochrane, and is characterized particularly by the use of Facebook, Twitter, Instagram, YouTube, Tumblr, and blogs such as Feministing to challenge misogyny and further gender equality.
+Fourth-wave feminism is "defined by technology" according to Kira Cochrane, and it is characterized particularly by the use of Facebook, Twitter, Instagram, YouTube, Tumblr, and blogs such as Feministing to challenge misogyny and further gender equality.
 Fourth-wave feminism can be further defined by its focus on intersectionality and broadening views on gender-identity.